braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/advanced_filters.md

 {% endraw %}

-{% alert note %} There is no way to write a hash as an expression.
-Hashing with Liquid only works within a single message composer and does not persist into other composers within the same message or across campaigns and Canvases. {% endalert %}
+{% alert note %} There is no way to instantiate a hash as a variable (i.e. expression) in Liquid within Braze. {% endalert %}

 {% raw %}